lizkavalski/LeetCode-Challenges/Arrays/containsDuplicates/README.md

     END IF
     map[array[i]] <-- ture
   END FOR
   RETURN OUTPUT <-- false
-END
+ENDF UNCTION
 ````
 ### Code
- Click the the "[Link](containsDuplicates.js)" to view the the code.
+ Click the the "[Link](containsDuplicate.js)" to view the the code.